-Luke Chitwood – Program Manager
+Luke Chitwood – Manager of Programs

 Luke Chitwood comes to Illinois Tech Global Leaders Program by way of New York, where he taught high school special education, physics and biology in Brooklyn and the Bronx.
 Most recently, he served as the college counselor for KAPPA International High School.
 Luke is heading up College Programming and Scholar Recruitment for the Global Leaders Program.
 He’s thrilled to work with such a diverse, talented and innovative group of students, as well as to be part of the broader community of educators at Illinois Tech.
 When he’s not talking about or working for college access for all students, expect to find Luke drinking coffee.
 His mom introduced him to it at the age of 1; his life been much better ever since.

 Please feel free to contact Luke Chitwood at 312.254.6532 or firstname.lastname@example.org with any questions you may have about the Illinois Tech Global Leaders Program.

 College & Career Programs

 Charlie Lindquist – College Access Advisor